 The Constitution states that, unless otherwise agreed at a Company meeting, the Board will consist of between six and nine directors.
-Not less than six directors shall be elected by the shareholders (Shareholder Director).
+Not less than five directors shall be elected by the shareholders (Shareholder Directors).
 Unless otherwise determined by the shareholders each such Shareholder Director must be a shareholder of the Company (or the shareholder of a company that itself holds shares in EastPack).
-At least four of the Shareholder Directors must hold Ordinary Shares.
-In addition to the Shareholder Directors, the Board has the right to appoint up to two further directors who may or may not be shareholders of the Company.
+All of the Shareholder Directors must hold Ordinary Shares.
+In addition to the Shareholder Directors, the Board has the right to appoint up to three further directors who may or may not be shareholders of the Company.
+The Board intends to appoint an additional independent director and is actively considering candidates for the vacancy, however as at the date of this PDS no individual is proposed to be appointed.
 Any casual vacancy occurring among the Directors may be filled up by the Board, but any person so appointed shall hold office only for the remainder of the term for which the vacating Director would have held office if no vacancy had occurred.